 Trusted Platform Modules: 8 Surprises for IoT Security

-Part 1 of a TPM Surprise Series
+Part 1 of a two-part TPM Surprise Series

 Built into billions of devices, a Trusted Platform Module (TPM) is usually a specialized chip on an endpoint’s motherboard that stores cryptographic keys on behalf of its host system for authentication and protection of the endpoint.
 Each TPM chip contains one or more unique key pairs, certified by the vendor, called endorsement keys (EKs), for validating the TPM’s authenticity.
 A TPM can also store platform “measurements” that identify software and firmware running on the platform.
 To stop the TPM from protecting the system, a hacker would have to interfere with it physically.
 In addition to their popularity on the PC and network side, TPMs will be architected into billions of Internet of Things devices.